-Dr Zeus said it best: The more things you read the more things you know!
+Dr Seuss said it best: The more things you read the more things you know!

 Kids Alive can attest to this and we have been working on a special partnership program that we know will get more kids reading and learning about water safety.

 Libraries are amazing places, full of fun and knowledge.
 They reach over 3 million children every year through storytime and rhymetime.
 So, we are extremely excited to announce a new water safety awareness training program that we have created for libraries and community groups.

 Following a successful partnership with Ipswich Libraries in Queensland earlier this year, we were inspired to create an online training program for other libraries and community groups designed to help spread the water safety message to the under 5 age group in an entertaining and informative way.

 In the pilot of the program, the Kids Alive Early Learning Education resources were adapted by Ipswich Libraries, as an extension of the Queensland Government-funded First 5 Forever early literacy project, and saw the Kids Alive water safety message brought to life through a series of public storytelling events.